samantha-roth/probDnsclRealData/README.md

 4. In the `plots` folder within the `comparison` folder, plot the high resolution binary results: `plotHR.3mFlood.R`

 **Comparison to CostGrow**
+*To downscale projections using CostGrow within QGIS, please follow the steps available at https://github.com/cefect/FloodRescaler*
 1. In the `costgrow` folder within the `comparison` folder, compute accuracy metrics of costgrow approach: `costgrow10mto5m_MethodArea1.R`
 2. In the `costgrow` folder within the `comparison` folder, plot results of the costgrow approach: `plotCostGrow_Spatial.R`
 3. In the `plots` folder, plot binary results of the costgrow approach: `plotCostGrow.3mFlood.R`